 It is an impressive scene.
 Colorfully decorated food booths surround the outside kitchens of more than three dozen restaurants from all over Chicago, which now include Pop-Ups, three booths featuring new restaurants each day, that are also new to Taste.
 Exotic aromas permeate the air and no visitor leaves a food booth empty handed.

 Last year’s “Taste” attracted more than one million visitors from all over the city, the suburbs, the Midwest and the country.

 Taste underwent a major transformation in 2013 with several new areas that highlight our vast culinary community.
 In addition to Pop-Ups, the event features Celebrity Chef du Jour, a specially designed air-conditioned dining experience where patrons can receive a sit-down, three-course meal prepared by noted chefs such as Graham Elliot and Stephanie Izard.

-For festival goers who want to satisfy more than their appetites, a popular attraction is the Dominick’s Cooking Corner where local chefs, guest stars and our celebrity chefs demonstrate their wares and confide the secrets of their culinary success.
+For festival goers who want to satisfy more than their appetites, a popular attraction is the In The Kitchen with Mariano's where local chefs, guest stars and our celebrity chefs demonstrate their wares and confide the secrets of their culinary success.

 A star attraction in addition to Chicago’s vast culinary offerings are real stars from the music industry who perform on the main stage at the Petrillo Music Shell.
 Over the years the lineup has included multiple Grammy winners including such stars as Carlos Santana, Stevie Wonder and Wilco.